 Pike Place Market

 I recommend trying to get a flight that lands you there in the early morning or afternoon, so you can still have some time to explore on your first day.
-After arriving and getting settled I recommend heading to the Pike Place Market as it is one of the best places to visit in 3 days.
+After arriving and getting settled I recommend heading to the Pike Place Market as it is one of the best places to visit in 3 days in Seattle.
 Pike Place Market is an iconic marketplace in Seattle that started in 1907.

 Pike Place includes a farmer’s market, a crafts market and an array of shops and restaurants well worth exploring.

 Start off your Pike Place visit with a coffee from the first ever Starbucks before exploring everything Pike Place has to offer – beware it gets crowded!
 I recommend heading there earlier rather than later.
 If you are traveling to Seattle with kids, then you might want to visit the Seattle Aquarium which is located close by.

 The gum wall is a sign of Seattle’s still thriving grunge scene in 2015 the alleyway was scraped clean, but it didn’t take long for Seattle natives as well as tourists to build it back up again.